steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 #### Preconditions

-File must not exist for a no-overwrite create
+The file must not exist for a no-overwrite create

     if not overwrite and isFile(FS, p)  : raise FileAlreadyExistsException